 (return to list of contents)

 St. Augustine appropriately thought that God has left triune footprints everywhere around us.
 Examples on that abound.
 The sun consists of its matter/body, its glow/light, and its heat.
 A tree consists of its root, its branches/trunk, and its fruits.
 At what is known in Physics as the triple point of water, water exists simultaneously as liquid, gas (vapor), and ice.
+The visible universe consists of space, matter/energy, and time.
 The human act of perception requires the mind, objects, and perceiving.
-Love requires a lover, a loved one, and love that unites the three in one.
-Just as God is three (Intellect, Word, and Spirit) in One; man who is created in God’s image (Genesis 1: 26-27) is a conjunction of intellect, intelligence (word), and spirit in one human being.
-Intelligence is begotten from man’s intellect, and his spirit is projected from it.
+Love requires a lover, a loved one, and the spirit of love that unites the three in one.
+Just as the one God is three (Mind/Intellect, Wisdom/Word, and Spirit) in One; man who is created in God’s image (Genesis 1: 26-27) is a conjunction of mind/intellect, intelligence (word/ideas), and spirit in one human being.
+Intelligence/word is begotten from man’s mind/intellect, and his spirit is projected from it.
 Likewise, from God the Father, the Son is begotten and the Holy Spirit proceeds.
 In all these examples, we see unity, equality, and distinguishability.
 Although these analogies are suggestive and helpful in understanding the Holy Trinity, none of them is perfect.

 The divine Persons are interior one to the other – and, hence, receive nothing from outside – but they are not confused with one another since they find themselves within a perpetual movement and communion of being and love.
 This total interpersonal communion intensifies the personal character of God to the highest degree.
 The perfect unity of the divine Persons in the Holy Trinity is based on perfect love characterized by complete self-denial.
 The concept of egoism does not exist in this unity.
 The Holy Spirit, the third divine Person of the Holy Trinity, is the comforter that establishes our communion with God.
 Through the Holy Spirit, God dwells in the Christian believer.
 The Holy Spirit progressively sanctifies and deifies the Christian believer in Christ.
 Through the Holy Spirit, the Christian believer participates in the energies of God.
 We can say that: the Spirit is God within us, the Son is God with us, and the Father is God beyond us.